MicrosoftDocs/architecture-center/docs/example-scenario/wvd/azure-virtual-desktop-azure-active-directory-join.md

 # Azure AD join for Azure Virtual Desktop

-This article describes how to configure Azure Active Directory (Azure AD) domain join for Azure Virtual Desktop.
+Azure Active Directory (Azure AD) domain join for Azure Virtual Desktop provides a modern approach for authentication protocols like Windows Hello for Business, smartcards, FIDO2, and future capabilities.
 Joining Azure Virtual Desktop to a domain no longer requires using Active Directory Domain Services (AD DS) domain controllers.
-Azure AD domain join for Azure Virtual Desktop provides a modern approach for authentication protocols like Windows Hello for Business, smartcards, FIDO2, and future capabilities.
+This article describes how to configure Azure AD domain join for Azure Virtual Desktop.

 Azure Virtual Desktop domain join originally needed both Azure AD and Active Directory Domain Services (AD DS) domain controllers.
+Users had to sign in to both Azure AD and AD DS.
 AD DS could be in one of two formats, traditional AD DS or Azure AD DS:

 - Traditional AD DS is part of Windows Server.
 AD DS domain controllers can be on-premises machines, Azure virtual machines (VMs), or both.
 Azure Virtual Desktop accesses the controllers over a site-to-site virtual private network (VPN) or Azure ExpressRoute.
-Azure Virtual Desktop only needs network line of sight to a domain controller to do domain join and user authentication.

 - Azure Active Directory Domain Services (Azure AD DS) is a Microsoft managed platform-as-a-service (PaaS) that provides AD DS in Azure.
 Azure AD DS also supports trust relationships to existing on-premises AD DS.
 For more information, see the [Azure AD DS documentation](/azure/active-directory-domain-services).

-Azure AD authenticated users to Azure Virtual Desktop.
-The session hosts were AD DS joined, so AD DS then prompted users to sign in to AD DS with standard [Kerberos authentication](/windows-server/security/kerberos/kerberos-authentication-overview).
-With saved Azure AD user credentials and cached AD DS credentials in Windows Remote Desktop, users could then have a single sign-on (SSO)-like experience.

 The ability to join Azure Virtual Desktop session host VMs directly to Azure AD removes the need for AD DS domain controllers.
 Other services that the Azure Virtual Desktop hosts consume, such as applications and Server Message Block (SMB) storage, might still require AD DS.
-But AD DS is no longer a requirement for Azure Virtual Desktop itself.
+But Azure Virtual Desktop itself no longer requires AD DS.
 Removing this requirement reduces cost and complexity.

 The following sections describe how to configure Azure AD domain join for Azure Virtual Desktop, along with some troubleshooting tips.
 For most Windows Azure Virtual Desktop clients, the Azure AD join configuration consists of two steps, deploying the host pool and enabling user access.
-For non-Windows Azure Virtual Desktop clients and other cases that need more configuration, see [Protocol and client options](#protocol-and-client-options).
+For non-Windows Azure Virtual Desktop clients and other cases that need further configuration, see [Protocol and client options](#protocol-and-client-options).

 ## Prerequisites